Introduction

 • any means-tested additional payment made under section 1 or 4 of the Social Security (Additional Payments) Act 2022 (cost of living)

-• Any disability additional payments made under section 5 of the Social Security (Additional Payments) Act 2022 (cost of living)
+• any disability additional payments made under section 5 of the Social Security (Additional Payments) Act 2022 (cost of living)

-• Additional payments introduced to assist during the cost of living crisis via the Social Security (Additional Payments) Act 2023 and Social Fund Winter Fuel Payment (Temporary Increase) Regulations 2023
+• additional payments introduced to assist during the cost of living crisis via the Social Security (Additional Payments) Act 2023 and Social Fund Winter Fuel Payment (Temporary Increase) Regulations 2023

 • Payment by a local authority in exercise of the power in section 20 of the Local Government in Scotland Act 2003 (power to advance well-being) and using funds provided by Scottish Ministers from the Scottish Welfare Fund where the payment is: